 If you are interested in volunteering visit the Conservation Volunteers Australia website or phone 02 4228 9246.

-The Department of Planning has identified Wilton and Appin as major growth areas for residential development and Council are working to ensure that future planning decisions incorporate the Sustainability Principles of Equity, Precaution, Regeneration, Engagement and Sharing as identified in Council’s Community Strategic Plan (CSP).
+The Department of Planning and Environment have identified Wilton and Appin as priority growth areas for residential development and Council are working to ensure that future planning decisions incorporate the Sustainability Principles of Equity, Precaution, Regeneration, Engagement and Sharing as identified in Council’s Community Strategic Plan (CSP).